-All of the service users and relatives interviewed by the (UCO) confirmed that they are aware of whom they should contact if they have any concerns regarding the service.
-No complaints had been made regarding the service or management of the agency.
+The majority of the service users and relatives interviewed confirmed that they are aware of whom they should contact if they have any concerns regarding the service.
+One relative advised that a complaint had been made regarding one carer and that they were satisfied as to how the complaint was handled by management.

 The RQIA registration certificate was up to date and displayed appropriately.
-Under the direction of the acting manager, Sandra Kane, a team of 78 care workers provides domiciliary care and support to 167 people living in their own homes.
+Under the direction of the registered manager, Sandra Kane, a team of 173 care workers provides domiciliary care and support to 467 people living in their own homes.

 Review of the statement of purpose and discussion with the manager evidenced that there was a clear organisational structure within the agency.
 The acting manager was able to describe staff roles and responsibilities and was clear regarding reporting responsibilities in line with the agency procedures.

 The Statement of Purpose (2017) was reviewed and found to be appropriately detailed regarding the nature and range of services provided.
 This contained all information in compliance with Regulations and Standards.

 The agency's complaints information viewed within the service user guide was found to be appropriately detailed, including the contact information of independent advocacy services.

-It was identified from records viewed that the agency has received one complaint since the previous inspection which was resolved to the satisfaction of the complainant.
+It was identified from records viewed that the agency had received no complaints since the previous inspection.